quanqhow/Computer-Vision/README.md

 Fundamental Matrix - Used Epipolar Geometry constraints along with feature matching to detect epipolar lines.

 Structure from Motion -  Using tracked features, generated structure from a set of images in motion. generated the camera rotation and translation path.

+SLIC Super-Pixels - Image segmentation using SLIC superpixels and evaluatiion of the Berkley Segmentation Database.

+GraphCut Segmentation - Segmentation of images using Graph Cut in MATLAB.